feynmantf/unsplit-keyboard/README.md

-# WIP!!
-DOES NOT WORK - I will get back to working on it when the semester ends/when I have the time
+# WIP!! ~~DOES NOT WORK~~ (firmware and schematic work but not PCB or any other files) - I will get back to working on it when the semester ends/when I have the time

 # kaluza kb
 kaluza kb pcb, layout, and case files (plus other useful stuff like firmware/images)